of the Interreg V Interneuron project

 Neurex is the initiator and coordinator of the ongoing Interneuron project.

 The University Psychiatric Clinics (UPK) Basel are among the leading psychiatric clinics in Switzerland.
-As part of Basel-Stadt's public health system, we are responsible for providing high-quality psychiatric-psychotherapeutic care to adults, children and adolescents, regardless of diagnosis or reason for admission.
+As part of Basel-Stadt's public health system, they are responsible for providing high-quality psychiatric-psychotherapeutic care to adults, children and adolescents, regardless of diagnosis or reason for admission.
 Thanks to its proximity to the University of Basel, the UPK Basel is always up to date with the latest medical findings.
-We also develop new treatment methods ourselves.
-We offer a wide range of diagnostics, treatment and care in inpatient, day-care, outpatient and outpatient settings.
-We work according to the principle "outpatient before inpatient".
+It also develops new treatment methods themselves.
+It offers a wide range of diagnostics, treatment and care in inpatient, day-care, outpatient and outpatient settings.
+It works according to the principle "outpatient before inpatient".
 UPK Basel also provides highly specialised forensic services.

 The BioValley France competitiveness cluster brings together and supports startups, SMEs, large groups, healthcare, research and training organisations in the Far East around the theme of health.
 Its mission is to bring out innovative projects, to stimulate the creation of new products/services and to support the development of companies.
 BioValley France is also involved in structuring projects in the health sector, such as the nextmed medical technology campus.
 Its action and skills contribute to the economic development of the territory and to regional innovation policies.

 The Neurocenter of the Medical Center – University of Freiburg is one of the most modern and advanced institutions of its kind in Europe.
-Our center is based on the collaboration of specialists dealing with the diagnostics and conservative and surgical treatment of all diseases involving the nervous system.
-At the Neurocenter we offer the entire spectrum of services from diagnostics to conservative and surgical treatment of diseases of the nervous system.
+The center is based on the collaboration of specialists dealing with the diagnostics and conservative and surgical treatment of all diseases involving the nervous system.
+The Neurocenter offers the entire spectrum of services from diagnostics to conservative and surgical treatment of diseases of the nervous system.
 There are special divisions for stereotactic and functional neurosurgery, including targeted biopsy, the application of radiosurgical procedures and deep brain stimulation, as well as for the treatment of brain tumors, spinal, cranial base and cerebrovascular diseases, pain syndromes and epilepsy.
-We have extensive experience in novel immunomodulation inflammatory diseases (e.g. MS) and research-based rehabilitations.
+They have extensive experience in novel immunomodulation inflammatory diseases (e.g. MS) and research-based rehabilitations.

 The Department of Psychiatry and Psychotherapy, Center for Mental Health, is considered one of Germany’s leading institutions in the fields of psychiatry, psychotherapy and neuropsychiatry, and offers the latest evidence-based treatment options for the entire spectrum of mental disorders.
 It consists of eight specialized divisions with 120 beds, a day clinic and a sleep laboratory.
 The department offers in- and outpatient as well as second opinion services.